 Remove from the mixer and stir in the grated zucchini until it is evenly distributed.

 Stir in the melted and cooled chocolate.

 Pour batter into the prepared pan.

-Dust with confectioners’ sugar and serve with fresh whipped cream or ice cream.
+Serve with fresh whipped cream or ice cream.
 This cake is even better the next day for breakfast.